kweisVee/Articles/materializedViews.md

 JOIN departments d ON e.department_id = d.department_id;
 ```

-Materialized views could be used for this scenarios as we don't hire and let go of employees in a daily basis, unless you have an unstable company which means you need to do something quick!
-But, there will always be situations wherein we will be hiring more employees and we'll let go of some this leads to changing the employees table from which we are selecting from.
-Then, how do we update our own materialized views?
+Materialized views could be used for this scenario as we don't hire and let go of employees in a daily basis, unless you have an unstable company which means you need to do something quick!
+But, there will always be situations wherein we will be hiring more employees and we'll let go of some.
+This then leads to changing the `employees` table from which we are selecting from.
+So, how do we update our own materialized views?

 ### Refreshing materialized views

-Refreshing a materialized view is essential when you want to update a materialized view when changes have been made to its underlying table.
+Refreshing a materialized view is essential when you want to update a materialized view once changes have been made to its underlying tables or data.
 For example, we will be hiring two more employees for two different departments.
 So if we initially run,

 ```
 SELECT COUNT(*) FROM employee_details;